ykxvqze/data_projects/sqlextern.md

 ## Aim

-Bypass the use of PL/SQL by writing a required table from MySQL into a flat file, then processing the data via Python (pandas, numpy) and writing the result back into a new table in MySQL server - with all calls being carried out within the same Bash script.
+Export a given table from MySQL into a flat file, then process the data via Python (pandas, numpy) and write the result back into a new table in MySQL server - with all calls being carried out within the same Bash script.

 ### Task description